 WorkSafe has advised SafetyAtWorkBlog (and provided the original media statement) that

 “JANUARY is one of the most dangerous months with 3.8 deaths/year over the past decade.
 There were three January deaths last year and 5 in 2007.”

 However, this general data does not necessarily indicate injuries by those returning to work after a vacation and is likely to include seasonal activities in the high-risk Summer industries, such as farming.

 The Sunday Age article makes no mention of the obligations that are also placed on the employer in a “restart” situation.
 Often workplaces in January in Australia operate on a skeleton staffing level and the lack of adequate resources, or unreasonable expectations, can lead to an unnecessary risk of increased injury.
-OHS systems must be able to operate throughout all levels of management and through the annual chronology of production.
+Occupational health and safety (OHS) systems must be able to operate throughout all levels of management and through the annual chronology of production.

 A suitable management system should operate regardless of the number of staff working in that organisation.
 After all, OHS legislation refers to a “system of work” not “the way we work when the boss is away” or “the way we work when away from the main office”.